2600hz/monster-ui/docs/monster-ui/spinner().md

 ## Description
 This helper will transform a field into a jQuery UI Spinner Widget.

+However, compared to the default widget setup, this control won't allow to be left empty, nor to enter non-numeric or out of range values (if `min` and `max` parameters were provided for the latter).

 ## Examples
 ### Create a spinner with a max and min limits
 ```javascript